youngker/apparmor-wiki/AppArmorDelegation.md

 ```

-# task labels under delegation
+# Task labels under delegation

-Delegation affects the task label, but it is different based on whether rules or objects are being delegated.
+Delegation affects what the task label is and how it is displayed.
+How the label is affected different based on whether rules or objects are being delegated.

-## Task labels under Rule delegation
+### Task labels under Rule delegation

 Because delegation is task based a tasks label will be composed of the different [identities](AppArmorDelegation#identity).
 This is done by appending the delegated information to the profile name with the character sequence *//+*. separating the components.